 The BFI’s #BritainOnLockdown project is a major campaign highlighting the massive role played by online video in the UK’s national experience of the COVID-19 pandemic.
 Over the last 10 to 15 years, webfilm has grown in scale and significance to become at least as big, rich and important a moving image form – socially, culturally and artistically – as cinema and television.
 Its central place in people’s lives has been confirmed, and taken even further, by the way it has informed and educated, entertained, amused, outraged and moved us during this crisis.

-#BritainOnLockdown has invited the public to make their own recommendations of the best, most interesting or most representative videos, and you can continue making suggestions here.
+#BritainOnLockdown has invited the public to make their own recommendations of the best, most interesting or most representative videos.
 In our next article, we’ll showcase some of the films you’ve suggested.
 Meanwhile, here are some further picks from recent weeks by curators of the BFI National Archive.

 Dr Hope’s Sick Notes #16